Last updated on April 22nd, 2017 at 04:13 am

 |DBA_BLOCKERS||Shows non-waiting sessions holding locks being waited-on

-Query to find out waiting session and holding sessions
+Query to find out waiting session and holding sessions in Oracle

 set linesize 1000 column waiting_session heading 'WAITING|SESSION' column holding_session heading 'HOLDING|SESSION' column lock_type format a15 column mode_held format a15 column mode_requested format a15 select waiting_session, holding_session, lock_type, mode_held, mode_requested, lock_id1, lock_id2 from dba_waiters /